Aakash Repeater Courses

 Here are some useful links for NCERT books and the NCERT syllabus for class 10:

-This NCERT Solutions for Class 10 Maths Chapter 8 contains the basic concepts of trigonometry like trigonometric ratios, trigonometric identities, and their applications in real world.
+These NCERT Solutions for Class 10 Maths Chapter 8 contain the basic concepts of trigonometry, like trigonometric ratios, trigonometric identities, and their applications in the real world.

 sin θ = Opposite / Hypotenuse